justaszie/Bikeshare-Analysis/README.md

 AND start_station_name = 'Whippie St & 26th St';
 ```

-Note that some stations have one ID and multiple names, where the name has various suffixes, such as " - midblock", "Public Rack - ", " SW", etc - see sample below.
+Note that some stations have one ID and multiple names, where the name has various suffixes, such as " - midblock", "Public Rack - ", " SW", etc - see the sample below.
 This explains most of the cases where 1 ID has multiple name values (300+ cases).
 I checked the stations map on the service provider's website and they are actually considered as different stations.
 So we are leaving them as different stations in the preparation step.
-I group them in my queries in Analysis phase, when I'm looking at geographical distribution of the rides.
+I group them in my queries in the Analysis phase, when I'm looking at the geographical distribution of the rides.

 <img width="756" alt="station name suffixes" src="https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/137f1fd9-e9d1-4199-ba32-8632e9e54d4b">

 Finally, in some cases, there was nothing to be done.
-- Cases, where 1 ID value has multiple names associated, with no logic association between them.
+- Cases, where 1 ID value has multiple names associated, with no logical association between them.
 This accounts for about 80 cases.
-On the stations map, both stations exist and are far away - see sample below.
+On the stations map, both stations exist and are far away - see the sample below.
 Since no data reference is provided by the data owner, we can't make a call on which values are correct and we leave it as is.

 <img width="651" alt="Sample same ID multiple names" src="https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/e4de166a-2bd7-4a73-aa34-dcf37a6add3f">